adaptyteam/adapty-docs/versioned_docs/version-3.0/display-pb-paywalls.md

 :::warning
 This guide covers the process for **new Paywall Builder paywalls** only.
 The process for displaying and handling interactive paywall elements differs for remote config paywalls.
 For more information on that, please refer to [Display remote config paywalls](display-remote-config-paywalls).

-The new Paywall Builder is currently supported only on iOS and Android, as it requires SDK v3.0, which is available for iOS and Android only.
-Support for Flutter, React Native, and Unity is coming soon.
+The new Paywall Builder is currently supported only on iOS, Android, React Native, and Flutter as it requires SDK v3.0 (v3.2.0 for Flutter), which is not yet available for Unity.
+Support for Unity is coming soon.
 To learn how to display paywalls designed with the legacy Paywall Builder that supports SDK up to version 2.x, see [Display paywalls designed with legacy Paywall Builder](display-pb-paywalls).
 :::

 If you've [designed a paywall using the Paywall Builder](adapty-paywall-builder), you don’t need to worry about rendering it in your app’s code.
 The paywall itself handles what to display, how to display it, and how to process user actions like purchases.
 Additionally, it automatically logs the paywall view event, so you don’t need to ensure analytics receives the data.